Stop Losing Leads to Your Voicemail

 The service businesses we see winning at lead follow-up have three things in place:

 Instant acknowledgment.
 The moment a lead submits a form, calls, or texts, they get a response.
-Not a generic "we received your message" email that sits in a promotions tab.
+Not a generic "we got your message" email that sits in a promotions tab.
 A text message, within seconds, that sounds like a real person and includes a link to book.

 Follow-up that doesn't depend on memory.
 The lead who didn't book on the first touch gets a follow-up the next day.
 And two days after that.
 Not because someone remembered to check the CRM, but because the sequence runs automatically.
 Most service businesses close 15-20% of their revenue from follow-up touches that would never happen manually.

 This is the kind of system we build at HD Workflows.
 We call the first piece CAPTURE: every channel, every lead, every time.
 It starts at $400/week, we build it at no upfront cost, and you can walk away anytime.
+The point is simple: close the gap between the lead who reaches out and the response they get back.

 Where to start if you're doing this yourself